niccdias/markdown-cv/index.md

 Honors Thesis: “Resolving adult attachment theory and relational dialectics: Is the need for independence always present?”

 Graduated with Highest Honors.
 Dean’s Honor List for 8 quarters.
 Phi Beta Kappa and Phi Kappa Phi.

+## Research Employment
+`Present` **Postdoctoral Fellow, Department of Political Science, Aarhus University**

+Co-authoring research with the PARTYOPINION project on how citizens use party cues to infer information about public policies.

+`2017–19` **Researcher, Shorenstein Center on Media Politics and Public Policy, Harvard Kennedy School of Government**

+Led research undertaken by the Center’s anti-misinformation initiative, the Information Disorder (ID) Lab.
+Developed systems to monitor social media for misinformation.
+Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.

+`2017` **First Draft News, Senior Research Fellow**

+Led research on social bots targeting the 2017 UK General Election.
+Devised social-network monitoring processes for First Draft's election projects.
+Wrote editorials and teaching materials.
+Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.